Dissolving Sugar

 Breaking the Crystal Lattice

 Sugar crystals are held together by weak intermolecular forces.
-Now, when water is added, these forces are disrupted.
-Water molecules slip between the sugar molecules, pulling them apart.
+When water is added, these forces are disrupted.
+That's why water molecules slip between the sugar molecules, pulling them apart.
 This is why the sugar cube shrinks and disappears.
 The sugar molecules are now surrounded by water, but they’re still sugar.

 Solubility and Temperature

 Sugar dissolves faster in hot water than cold.
+Because heat increases the kinetic energy of water molecules, making them more effective at breaking apart the sugar crystals.
+But even at high temperatures, the sugar’s chemical structure remains unchanged.
 Why?
-But even at high temperatures, the sugar’s chemical structure remains unchanged.
-Because of that, because heat increases the kinetic energy of water molecules, making them more effective at breaking apart the sugar crystals.
 It’s just a more efficient physical process.

 Reversibility in Action

 To see this in action, try dissolving sugar in water and then evaporating the liquid.
-That said, chemical changes, like burning or rusting, can’t be undone.
-Still, you’ll get the sugar back.
-This reversibility is a hallmark of physical changes.
+You’ll get the sugar back.
+But this reversibility is a hallmark of physical changes.
+Which means chemical changes, like burning or rusting, can’t be undone.
 The sugar’s molecules aren’t altered—they’re just dispersed.

 Common Mistakes / What Most People Get Wrong

 Here’s where confusion creeps in.
-In practice, many people think dissolving sugar is chemical because it looks like the sugar is gone.
+Practically speaking, many people think dissolving sugar is chemical because it looks like the sugar is gone.
 But appearance can be deceiving.

 Mistake #1: Assuming Disappearance Equals Transformation